flatiron-school/ds-env/README.md

 *  When running the above environment creation code, make sure you are in the same location as the downloaded YAML file

 *Make sure to replace `[NAME]` with the appropriate file depending on whether you have a PC (Windows), Mac with M silicon chip, or Mac with Intel chip*.

+### Words of caution

+Due to the dynamic nature of updates to not only PCs and Macs but also to `conda` and the packages/libraries themselves, the .yml files will inevitably need to be updated.